mtazzari/galario/docs/cookbook.rst

    x, y, x_m, y_m, R_m = get_coords_meshgrid(nrow, ncol, dxy=dxy, inc=inc, Dx=Dx, Dy=Dy, origin='lower')

-The returned `x` and `y` arrays contain the R.A., Dec. coordinate axes, `x_m` and `y_m` the :math:`[x_i, x_j]` meshgrid, and `R_m` the radial meshgrid, which is often the only needed quantity for axisymmetric brightness functions.

 The returned arrays are in radians, the same units of `dxy`.
-To obtain just the pixel mapping set `dxy=1.`.
+To obtain :math:`(R.A., Dec.)` in pixel units leave `dxy=1` (the default value).

-For an axisymmetric brightness `f(R)`, once the meshgrid is computed, the image and its visibilities can be computed as easily as :
+For an axisymmetric brightness :math:`f(R)`, once the meshgrid is computed, the image and its visibilities can be computed as easily as :

 .. code-block:: python